Dominate World Tour

 The encore edition of the Dominate World Tour to support Stray Kids' Korean-language fourth studio album Karma, titled Dominate: Celebrate (stylized as dominATE: celebrATE) was held in Incheon on October 18 and 19, 2025.
+The concert film, titled Stray Kids: The Dominate Experience, filmed at SoFi Stadium, Inglewood, premiered on February 6, 2026.

 Background and promotion

 Stray Kids uploaded the video "Step Out 2024" to their social media on January 1, 2024, outlining their accomplishments in 2023 and plans for the next year, including a world tour.
 In May, during Stray Kids and American fashion designer Tommy Hilfiger interview at the 2024 Met Gala, Hilfiger accidentally revealed that the group would go on a 40-city tour.
 Later, they confirmed the tour during an appearance at Good Morning America a few days later.

 The world tour, titled Dominate, was formally announced on July 8, alongside the first Asia and Australia leg shows from August 2024 to January 2025, as well as teasing the upcoming shows in Latin America, North America, and Europe.
 According to JYP Entertainment, the tour title "Dominate" referred to "Stray Kids' unique ambition and determination as 'global top artists' who will dominate the stage."
 On November 19, the group added the addition 20 tour dates across Latin America, North America, and Europe from March to July 2025.
 The show at Rogers Stadium in Toronto marked the group the first ever act to perform at the venue.
 Due to overwhelming demand, additional show dates for New York, Los Angeles, and Mexico City were added on November 23, and London, Paris, Santiago, and São Paulo four days later.

 Stray Kids uploaded the video "Step Out 2025" to their social media on January 6, 2025.
 It outlined their accomplishments in 2024 and plans for the upcoming year, revealing that the group would hold its encore concert in Seoul in 2025.
 On January 30, Stray Kids announced additional dates for Arlington and Madrid (the latter being subsequently cancelled), and added two new stops, which are four dates for Shizuoka, Japan and one date for Rome, Italy.
 On September 5, Stray Kids announced the encore concert, subtitled Celebrate, set to hold on October 18 and 19 at Incheon Asiad Main Stadium, Incheon.

 To commemorate the Dominate World Tour, Stray Kids and nonprofit organization Musicians on Call lighted the Empire State Building to celebrate the healing power of music.
 The band also collaborated with Tottenham Hotspur Football Club for limited-edition jersey.